YingZhou001/Immuannot-bt/README.md

-One solution is to perform alignment to the restricted region that extracted from whole genome seqeunce, together with careful evaluation to get the most reliable annotation on those coding segments. (cite Digger) The other way is to extend the coding seqeunces with flanking RSS regions so that extra ~50-200bp will be added which directly increases the alignment specitivity.
+One solution is to perform alignment to the restricted region that extracted from whole genome seqeunce, together with careful evaluation to get the most reliable annotation on those coding segments.[1]
+The other way is to extend the coding seqeunces with flanking RSS regions so that extra ~50-200bp will be added which directly increases the alignment specitivity.